colelawrence/jade-to-wire/README.md

 jade-to-wire
 ```

-This little compiler can be used with SFTP for Sublime Text to monitor and upload compiled wire files to create a quick-paced workflow.
+I recommend this compiler be used with SFTP for Sublime Text to monitor compiled wire files for uploading to create a quick-paced workflow for making WIRE apps.

 ## Pre-preprocessors